 Responsibilities of WP

+A WP is also a withholding agent (WA).
 The WP must withhold on the date it makes a distribution of an amount subject to NRA withholding to a direct foreign partner based on the Forms W–8 or W–9 it receives from its partners.
-Under the "lag method" if the partner´s distributive share has not been distributed, the WP must withhold on the partner´s distributive share on the earlier of the date that the partnership must mail or otherwise provide to the partner a Schedule K–1 (Form 1065) or the due date for furnishing the statement (whether or not the WP is required to furnish the statement).
-See Publication 515 and Rev Proc 2017-21 for WP's that are foreign reverse hybrids.
+Under the "lag method" if the partner´s distributive share has not been distributed, during the year that it was earned by the WP, the WP must withhold on the partner´s distributive share on the earlier of the date that the distribution is made in the next year, the date the partnership must mail or otherwise provide to the partner a Schedule K–1 (Form 1065) or the due date for furnishing the statement (whether or not the WP is required to furnish the statement).
+There is a new check box 7c on Form 1042-S for a WA to indicate if it is withholding under these rules.
+See Publication 515 and Rev Proc 2017-21 (PDF) for WP's that are foreign reverse hybrids.

 The WP may determine the amount of withholding based on a reasonable estimate of the partner´s distributive share of income subject to withholding for the year.
-When NECI is distributed, a WP follows the same rules as a U.S. withholding agent, i.e., reporting tracks payments.
-When NECI is not distributed by the earlier of the dates in the prior paragraph, a WP must allocate the undistributed NECI and report it as if paid on the earlier of the dates in the prior paragraph.
+When NECI is distributed during the same year as the WP earns it, a WP follows the same rules as a U.S. withholding agent, i.e., Form 1042-S reporting tracks payments.
+When NECI is not distributed by the earlier of the dates in the prior paragraph, a WP must allocate the undistributed NECI and report it as if paid on the earliest of the dates in the prior paragraph.
 The WP will later be able to distribute the delayed-distributed NECI without further withholding, like "previously taxed income".
-The WP must correct the estimated withholding on NECI to reflect the actual distributive share on the earlier of the dates mentioned in the preceding paragraph.
-If that date is after the due date for filing the WP's Forms 1042 and 1042–S (including extensions for the calendar year), the WP may withhold and report any adjustments in the following calendar year.
+Like other WAs, a WP must correct the reported amounts paid and withheld on Forms 1042-S whenever better information becomes available.
+Per the Update to 2019 Instructions for Form 1042-S, if the distribution date is after the due date for filing the WP's Forms 1042 and 1042–S (including extensions for the calendar year), the WP may now file “late” Forms 1042-S with box 7c checked, or report the NECI in the following calendar year.

 Form 1042 filing